M-RBR/M-RBR/README.md

 #  Hoi 👋 I'm Maxim

-I am a software engineer and graduate of an intensive full-stack and AI web development bootcamp at Code Academy Berlin.
+I am graduate of an intensive full-stack and AI web development bootcamp at Code Academy Berlin.

 On this page you find some of the projects I built during the course.

 ---